heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 ![alt text](images/oke/018.access.kubeconfig.part.1.png)
 ![alt text](images/oke/018.access.kubeconfig.part.2.png)

-Once you have access to the Kubernetes Dashboard then you successfully configured `kubectl`.
+Once you have access to the Kubernetes Dashboard then you have successfully configured `kubectl`.

 Congratulation, now your OCI OKE environment is ready to deploy your WebLogic domain.